pmukhin/secretapp/README.md

 - `open http://127.0.0.1:8080`

 ## Important points
+- Integration specs are dependant on order execution (for simplicity)
+- Creating a session does not happen synchronously, instead a new session data is placed into a queue and the executed by a worker
+- In this example app worker is just a stream concurrently reading from a queue along with other workers
+- In a real world app worker could be a kafka consumer, or a node in akka cluster
+- Generation of csv invoices also could be built this way: only empty invoice record in db is created, and then a message is sent into a queue.
+User might use an identifier returned during invoice creation, and get `425 Too Early` while invoice is not processed by a worker yet
+- MySQL/MariaDB is taken for simplicity

 ## How to run integration tests
 - stop your docker environment by `docker-compose down`